 - To backup your device to iCloud automatically, you must require a proper Wi-Fi connection.
 You can Reset Network Settings to fix the Wi-Fi issue.
-Go to Settings → General → Scroll down and tap on Reset → Reset Network Settings → Confirm in the popup.
+Go to → General → Scroll down and tap on Reset → Reset Network Settings → Confirm in the popup

-- Your device must have to be connected with power source for smooth backup.
-At the same time, you also need to keep the screen of your iPhone locked.
+- Your device must have to be connected with a power source for smooth backup.
+At the same time, you also need to keep the screen of your iPhone locked

 At times some bugs can be instantly fixed with some smart tricks.
-And this issue might not be any exception.
+And this issue might not be an exception.
 Sign out of your iCloud account and then sign in.
-It may fix auto-backup issue straight away.
+It may fix the auto-backup issue straight away.

 Delete Old Backups from iCloud